Disney’s Hollywood Studios FastPass+ Tiers & Strategy

 Hollywood Studios Fastpass Tier 1 Attractions

-The new three Hollywood Studios Fastpass Tier 1 attractions are:
+The latest three Hollywood Studios Fastpass Tier 1 attractions are:

 - Slinky Dog Dash